themarquisdesheric/amber-health/src/pages/articles/2019-09-27-endometriosis-diagnosis.md

 Currently there is only <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">one method</a> that can confirm a diagnosis of endometriosis.
 This is via surgery with confirmation of biopsy specimens.

-While symptoms, patient history, and physical findings can lead to a strong suspicion in identifying the disease, surgical diagnosis must be confirmed. <a href="http://endopaedia.info/diagnosis12.html" target="_blank" rel="noopener noreferrer">Laparoscopy</a> is currently the most common method of surgical diagnosis.
+While symptoms, patient history, and physical findings can lead to a strong suspicion in identifying the disease, a diagnosis must be confirmed surgically and pathologically. <a href="http://endopaedia.info/diagnosis12.html" target="_blank" rel="noopener noreferrer">Minimally invasive Laparoscopy</a>, or LAPEX, is currently the most common method of surgical diagnosis.

 <blockquote class=”blockquote”>The only way to confirm a definitive diagnosis of endometriosis is still surgically; usually via the minimally invasive procedure known as Laparoscopy.